 Chief Executive Officer, Jill Rundle

-Jill has been the Chief Executive Officer of the Western Australian Network of Alcohol and other Drug Agencies ( WANADA) since 2000.
-Jill is passionate about supporting strategies that promote equitable access to services by marginalised peoples.
-Jill's work involves sector capacity building, supporting quality processes, and advocacy for systems reform that promote alcohol and other drug dependence as a health issue.
+Jill has been the Chief Executive Officer of the Western Australian Network of Alcohol and other Drug Agencies (WANADA) since 2000.
+Jill is passionate about supporting sector quality, strategies that promote equitable access to services by marginalised peoples, and enabling the translation of evidence into policy and practice.
+Jill's work involves advocacy for systems reform that promotes alcohol and other drug use as a health issue.
 Jill graduated from the University of Western Australia with first class honours in Anthropology with a thesis on women and drug use.
 She developed the WA AOD Sector Quality Framework in 2004.
-This has now been developed by WANADA into an international accreditation standard for the alcohol and other drug sector.
+This has now been developed by WANADA into an international accreditation standard for the alcohol and other drug service sector.

 Finance Manager, Mary-Louise Davies